'SNL' takes on Harvey Weinstein

 "Violence against women, it doesn't just happen to famous actresses, it's everywhere, damn it!
 It's time we take it seriously," said McKinnon's Goldry.
 "Pandora's box is open now, and Pandora's pissed."

-Weinstein has seen a of sexual harassment and assault allegations over the last nine days.
+Weinstein has seen a series of sexual harassment and assault allegations over the past nine days.
 Since the New York Times first reported the accusations against Weinstein, dozens of women have come forward.
 The New Yorker published its own account, which included charges of rape by three women.

 On Saturday, the Academy of Motion Picture Arts and Sciences board voted to strip Weinstein's membership.